 1. Take A Proactive Approach To Your Succession Strategy

-It can take time for your company to find and prepare a promising candidate for a leadership role.
-This makes it important not to push this part of the process off until a later date.
+It takes time for your company to find and prepare a promising candidate for a leadership role.
+It's important not to procrastinate on designing, developing, and implementing a proactive succession strategy.
 According to Gallup, 87% of Millennials say development opportunities are important in a job.
-Even if you don’t think you’ll need a replacement any time soon, prepping someone to take over an important position in your company creates an invaluable safety net for the company while engaging employees at all levels.Are you prepared to replace executives?
-Offering constant and constructive #feedback to prospects is just one aspect of a productive #SuccessionPlan.
-Learn more from @inspiresoftware:Tweet this!
+Even if you don’t think you’ll need a replacement any time soon, preparing someone to take over an important position in your company creates value for the company while engaging employees at all levels.
+Developing employees with common leadership skills at every level of the organization is a viable business investment and part of any successful succession strategy.

 Many leaders within organizations prefer to focus on what gets measured and rewarded, rather than the process.
 If leadership development is not enough of a priority for the company to establish goals and track progress against those goals, it will be difficult to make any succession planning process work.
 In 2016, only 7% of companies had accelerated development programs for Millennials, but 44% said they were making progress on development for Millennials.
-Most importantly, results will help guide future efforts and mid-course corrections.
+Most importantly, the results will help guide future efforts and mid-course corrections.

 While succession plans are important to develop and implement, keeping your strategy in check is just as important.
 It’s easy to fall into a cycle of putting too much emphasis on rapid development, which can easily lead to burnout and frustration.
 Succession planning should be geared towards helping employees reach their potential, and assisting them in closing any necessary gaps in their skill set.